Claude leak: A cautionary tale for industry

 Co-author: Dr Winney Yang

-Earlier this week, Anthropic announced that a portion of Claude’s underlying source code, the secret sauce to its market leading AI assistant, had been inadvertently disclosed – apparently as a result of human error.
+Last week, Anthropic announced that a portion of Claude’s underlying source code, the secret sauce to its market leading AI assistant, had been inadvertently disclosed – apparently as a result of human error.
 Whilst the company has sought to assure the market that sensitive customer data and credentials have not been compromised, the leak appears to have had far reaching consequences.
 Portions of the code have reportedly been translated into alternative coding languages (by AI) and widely disseminated online.

 Whatever the cause of the leak, it is an important reminder to all organisations to ensure that they have robust guardrails in place to mitigate the risk of unauthorised or inadvertent disclosure of sensitive information, including confidentiality policies tailored the specifics of their business.
 As the Claude example illustrates, once confidential information has entered the public domain, it can be very difficult if not impossible to undo the damage.